Source: iMore

 Nintendo Switch Online: Should you buy it?

 The other features, like the special offers, bonus items, game trials, and coupons, are also neat and definitely add to the service.
-However, features like the cumbersome voice chat are so disappointing that I would recommend that persons use third-party applications like Discord or Skype instead.
+However, features like the cumbersome voice chat are so disappointing that I would recommend instead using third-party applications like Discord or Skype instead.